-The National Museum of Natural History in Manila is a celebration of the Philippines’ rich biodiversity and ecological wonders.
+The National Museum of Natural History Manila is a celebration of the Philippines’ rich biodiversity and ecological wonders.
 Located in the historic Agrifina Circle within Rizal Park, this museum showcases the incredible variety of flora, fauna, and natural landscapes that make up the Philippine archipelago.
-From towering trees to rare species and deep-sea creatures, the exhibits are both immersive and educational — ideal for families, students, and curious travelers alike.
+From towering trees to rare species and deep-sea creatures, the exhibits are both immersive and educational – ideal for families, students, and curious travelers alike.

 One of the museum’s most striking features is the Tree of Life, a stunning glass-domed canopy and DNA-inspired structure that anchors the building’s central atrium.
 Inside, visitors can explore interactive galleries that cover everything from marine ecosystems and rainforest biodiversity to endangered species and geological formations.
 A key highlight is the skeleton of Lolong, the world’s largest crocodile in captivity, proudly displayed on the museum’s ground floor.